mikoskinen/Blazor.Page/README.md

 * Ability to set and get page title
 * (Optionally) Ability to set data context for your page.
 Data context can be used similar to ViewModels in MVVM or similar to PageModels in Razor Pages.

-This release has been tested with the server side version of .NET Core v3.0.0-rc1 Blazor.
+This release has been tested only with the server side version of .NET Core v3.0.0 Blazor.
+It hasn't been fully tested with the WebAssembly-version of Blazor but there's no known issues.

 [![NuGet](https://img.shields.io/nuget/v/Page.Blazor.svg)](https://www.nuget.org/packages/Page.Blazor/)